aleksha/data-analysis-tutorial/session-0/README.md

 Create a documentaion about one of special probability density function (requested by a teacher).

 ### Expected outcome
-  * Document in pdf-format containig proper information
+  * Document in pdf-format containig proper information:
+    - A bit of historical overvew
+    - PDF, CDF, Moments
+    - Figures of PDF with different parameter set
+    - Possible application of this PDF
   * Link to a git repository (_github_, _gitlab_, _bitbucket_ or whatsoever), which contains a source code for figures in the report.
 Repository must contain a documentation on what is going on.